KiaraMendoza/kiarapop/README.md

 cp .env.example .env
 ```

-### The first time you may also want to start the database with some default data:
+### The first time you use this, you may also want to start the database with some default data:

+For doing that, just execute the following command:

 ```sh
 npm run init-db